TU College of Law provides numerous practical training opportunities outside of the classroom.

 The Richard B. Risk Practicum Series

 The annual Richard B. Risk endowed practicum series focuses on a variety of subjects, including settlement planning.
-The endowment allows members of the legal profession who have established themselves as experts in their fields to make presentations for students and young alumni at John Rogers Hall.
+The endowment allows members of the legal profession who have established themselves as experts in their fields to make presentations for students and young alumni at the College of Law.
 TU Law offers one hour of CLE credit per session for the legal community at no charge.

 See upcoming sessions

 The Honorable Claire V. Eagan, Chief Judge for the Northern District of Oklahoma, offers a Federal Criminal Defense Practicum in each spring.
 The practicum is a 10-week program and is held during lunch at the Page Belcher Federal Building in Tulsa.
 Judge Eagan or another instructor associated with the federal courts leads each session.